 In any case, the eukaryotes would lead to multicellular organisms and the plants and animals we see around us.
 It is of course somewhat parochial to see multicellular organisms as "more interesting", just because we happen to be such a thing ourselves, but few would want to go to a zoo if it just meant looking at different samples of bacteria under a microscope.
 Still, there is a vast range of diversity among the prokaryotes and we're still learning about the tricks they can pull off.
 Much of the Earth's biomass is prokaryotic, and in fact there are ten times more prokaryotic cells in our bodies -- in the form of intestinal flora -- than eukaryotic cells.
 Even if the eukaryotic cells are about a thousand times more massive, that's still a revelation.
 [TO BE CONTINUED]START | PREV | NEXT

 * TOE THE LINE: While many of the old Communist nations of Eastern Europe have successfully made the transition to reasonably honest populist government and increasingly prosperous capitalist economies, Russia seems to be moving very strongly back towards the country's traditional authoritarianism and statism.
-As reported by BBC WORLD Online, one of the latest bits of evidence is Russia's crackdown on foreign-based non-governmental organizations (NGOs) in the country.
+As reported by an article from BBC.com, one of the latest bits of evidence is Russia's crackdown on foreign-based non-governmental organizations (NGOs) in the country.

 New laws will go into effect on 10 April 2006 that will allow Russian officials to dictate the rules to the NGOs; if the NGOs don't obey, they will be shut down.
 Kremlin officials insist the law is necessary and reasonable, claiming that foreign spies have infiltrated NGOs; that NGOs present a misleading image of Russia; and that NGOs are bound by the rules of their host country anyplace they operate.